ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-use of the particular
-district in which such moneys have been collected.
-Sec, 32.
-This act shall be in force on and after
-the first day of December, a. u. one thousand eight
-hundred and sixty.
-Sec.
-33. In case a vacancy shall occur in any
-of the boards of road commissioners in said coun­
-ty, the board of supervisors shall appoint some
-competent person or persons to lilt such vacancy
-for the balance ot the unexpired term and until
-his or their successor or successors arc elected
-and qualified, and such person or persons so ap­
-pointed shall in all cases comply with the provi­
-sions of this act.
 A singular story is told of an apple treo
 planted over the grave of Roger Williams.
 This ire.- had pushed downward one of its